Agave Desmettiana (a-GAH-vee de-smet-ee-AY-na), the smooth Agave, is a succulent shrub member of the Agave plant family.

 This is a light-loving plant that can tolerate the full sun but thrives in filtered, slightly shaded light.

-It’s not a very cold tolerant plant, is sensitive to frost, preferring arid environments instead.
+It’s not a very cold-tolerant plant and is sensitive to frost, preferring arid environments instead.

 In the winter months, it is best brought indoors if the temperature is expected to drop below 27° degrees Fahrenheit.

 Smooth agave is not a frost-hardy plant and becomes damaged if left outdoors in extremely cold temperatures.

 Watering and Feeding